kinshuk4/kinshuk4.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

 My name is Kinshuk Chandra.
-Here is a summary:
+Here is a what you should know about me:

 I am currently employed as a Senior Software Engineer at zeotap.
 I have around 6 years of experience in developing scalable and distributed applications.
 At Zeotap I handle critical products which include zeoMapper, zeoData and also contribute significantly in DAB, which is an audience buyer platform from zeotap.